kubewarden/docs/src/tasks.md

 ![Kubewarden Policy Hub](/images/tasks-policy-hub.png)

-Once you have the policy `WASM` binary or the registry path, you can test it with `kwctl`.
+Once you have the policy `Wasm` binary or the registry path, you can test it with `kwctl`.

 ### `kwctl` CLI tool